plkt/voting-app/vote/README.md

 Voting app
-The voting app is a python flask based UI layer microservice. test
+The voting app is a python flask based UI layer microservice.